 Reasons for provider-caused delay were acquired through provider inquiry and review of child records.
-Provider-caused delays during FFY 2021 included: Providers and managers admitted to losing track of required timelines due to the challenging circumstances, staffing changes in local EI programs, provider scheduling and coordination challenges, and inconsistent response from families to schedule visits.
+Provider-caused delays during FFY 2022 included: Providers and managers admitted to insufficient time to complete the IFSPs due to challenging circumstances, insufficient communication with the families in scheduling the processes, increased caseloads, staffing changes and turnover in local EI program staffing, staff taking holiday or seasonal breaks and not completing the IFSP timely, provider scheduling and coordination challenges, and inconsistent response from families to schedule visits.